boscoh/supplescroll/readme.md

 Note: the supplescroll modules are actually written in coffeescript, then compiled to javascript.

-Below, we'll discuss how supplescroll works with respect to the `lucid.haml` theme.
+Below, we'll discuss how supplescroll works with respect to the `lucid.haml` theme in the `themes/lucid` directory in the `supplescroll` directory.